genskeu/HON/README.md

 ```
 docker exec -it HON_dev flask init-app
 ```
+- this command initializes/resets the databases and creates 3 default users
+-
 7. to access the application open your browser and enter 127.0.0.1 in the address field
 - the default user logins are: